tiwong/tiwong.github.io/maths.md

 2. Mock automorphic forms and the BPS index.
 [ArXiv](https://arxiv.org/abs/1710.06653)

-8. On stable orbital integrals and the Steinberg-Hitchin base.
+3. On stable orbital integrals and the Steinberg-Hitchin base.
 [Preprint](stablegerms.pdf)

-7. On the computational complexity of MSTD sets, with T. Mathur.
+4. On the computational complexity of MSTD sets, with T. Mathur.
 [ArXiv](https://arxiv.org/abs/1810.07358)

-8. Refinements of the trace formula for GL(2).
+5. Refinements of the trace formula for GL(2).
 [ArXiv](https://arxiv.org/abs/1910.03733)

-9. Endoscopic points on Siegel eigenvarieties, with B. Balasubramanyam.
+6. Endoscopic points on Siegel eigenvarieties, with B. Balasubramanyam.
 [Preprint](paramodular.pdf)

+6. Modifications of the stable trace formula.
+[Preprint](Maps1.pdf)

-10. The three gap theorem and periodic functions, with A. Suki Dasher and A. Hermida.
+7. The three gap theorem and periodic functions, with A. Suki Dasher and A. Hermida.

 ### Some past teaching: